Code-Institute-Submissions/webzone-milestone-project-three/README.md

 Balsamiq Wireframes is a rapid low-fidelity UI wireframing tool that reproduces the experience of sketching on a notepad or whiteboard, but using a computer.
 Balsamiq wireframes was used in producing the wireframes for this project.

+## Deployment

+This project was developed using Gitpod.
+I used GitHub for my version control and Heroku to host the live version of the project.
+To deploy my website to Heroku, I used the following steps: